Do Go On - 361 - The Hollywood Bandit

 He's a good friend of mine.

 You've never mentioned John Davis.
-You've never mentioned him before.

-I feel bad about that.
+I felt bad about that.

 He's such a good friend.